18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/planning-an-ml-project/index.md

 _Machine learning is an approach to **learn complex patterns** from **existing data** and use these patterns to make **predictions** on **unseen data**._

-We'll look at each of the bold keyphrases in the definition to understand its implications to the problems ML can solve.
+We'll look at each of the bold keyphrases in the definition to understand its implications for the problems ML can solve.

 1. **Patterns**: Data must have patterns
 2. **Learn**: Possible to form an objective function to guide the learning